 - If you’re aiming to grow your indoor herbs year-round, keep them covered with a thin layer of compost.

 As you now know, if you want to go organic, you need compost.

-I really advise you to start producing your own compost from all the organic waste you have in your trash bin.
+I recommend you to start producing your own compost from all the organic waste in your trash bin.

 Even if you live in an apartment, there are many ways to compost indoors.

 Fresh homemade compost is cheaper and better than ready-made compost.
-Above all, making compost from your own waste is a great step toward conserving the environment.
+Making compost from your waste is an excellent step toward conserving the environment.